oioki/xmas-ctf-2021/03/README.md

 ## Solution

 The challenge is an HTML form that sends POST request with `name` and `age` as parameters.
 Let's be wild and press "Submit" button straight away, without any input:

 ![naughty2.png](naughty2.png)

 The Status says "Unexpected end of input", so the backend is likely written in JavaScript.
 We can try different inputs, but I tried sending `name=this&age=20`, and it yielded `[object global]20` status.
 So, there is likely a dumb evaluation of `name` parameter as JS code.

-Let 's try something like `this.process.mainModule.require('fs').readdirSync('.')` (inspired by [https://ctftime.org/writeup/6773](this writeup)).
+Let 's try something like `this.process.mainModule.require('fs').readdirSync('.')` (inspired by [this writeup](https://ctftime.org/writeup/6773)).
 However, this gives `You won't be on Santa's nice list` status.
 A quick investigation revealed that `name` parameter has a limit of 20 characters.

 However, we can send the same payload in the `age` parameter, because the validation is only performed on frontend.
 It worked: